-Photoshop is a great image editing and manipulating tool, and I think we all can agree on that.
-However, for those who haven’t yet spent their nights staring at their monitors in frustration, Photoshop can be a bit of an annoyance as well, especially when talking about cropping here.
+Photoshop is a great image editing and manipulating tool, and we can all agree on that.
+However, for those who haven’t yet spent their nights staring at their monitors in frustration, Photoshop can also be a bit of an annoyance, especially when talking about cropping here.

-Suppose you’re working on a design and you have a hundred effects and layers going on; suddenly you realise that you need to crop something on a layer a little bit.
+Suppose you’re working on a design and have a hundred effects and layers going on; suddenly, you realise that you need to crop something on a layer a little bit.
 The instinct would be to select that layer and reach out for the crop tool, right?
-Mine certainly was and guess what?
-I was absolutely wrong.
+Mine certainly was, and guess what?
+I was wrong.

 The crop tool will crop the whole image.
 If you’re looking to crop a single layer on Photoshop while working on multiple, here is how you can do that.